What kinds of woodpeckers can you find in Connecticut?

 Pileated Woodpecker Range Map

-Pileated Woodpeckers are common in Connecticut in large, mature forests with lots of dead and fallen trees.
-They rely on rotting wood consisting of ants, wood-boring beetles, and termites to find food.
-Although they will supplement their diet with fruits and nuts.
+Pileated Woodpeckers are found in Connecticut in large, mature forests with many dead and fallen trees.
+They rely on rotting wood consisting of ants, wood-boring beetles, and termites to find food, although they will supplement their diet with fruits and nuts.
+And if you’re lucky, it’s possible to see them in your yard visiting suet feeders!

 These birds are quite vocal, and you should have no problem hearing one.
 Listen for a loud “cuk-cuk-cuk-cuk-cuk,” which rises and falls in pitch and volume.
 Just to warn you, Northern Flickers sound incredibly similar!